Israeli Fighter Jets Deployed in Saudi Arabia to Prevent Coup – Iranian Media

 Under the new decree, King Salman further relieved Mohammed bin Nayef of his duties as the interior minister.
 He appointed Prince Abdulaziz bin Saud bin Nayef as the new interior minister and Ahmed bin Mohammed Al Salem as deputy interior minister.”
 Fars News’ article reads.

-Posted by Jim W. Dean, Managing Editor on June 22, 2017, With 8582 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on June 22, 2017, With 8710 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.